xcodebuild/fcitx-remote-for-osx/README.md

 `com.baidu.inputmethod.BaiduIM.pinyin` is imname of Baidu Pinyin inputmethod.

+If you are using ABC instead of US, please replace it with the US Keyboard.

 You can use `fcitx-remote -n` to get imname of current inputmethod.

 Inputmethod   | imname